ClouDesire/docusaurus/docs/onboarding.md

 * _Plan Name_ (text): this is the name of the plan and will be shown to customers, so try to keep it easy to understand.
 For example, you product could have a gold/silver/platinum versioning, a basic/pro/enterprise versioning, a monthly/annual versioning and so on.
 * _Plan Description_ (text): in this field you need to describe the features of that specific plan.
 If your application is available in Italian and English, do not forget to add the long and short description in both languages.
 You can switch language with the flag on the right.
 * _Published_ (yes/no): if set to "yes" customer will see this version and will be able to activate it.
-* _External ID:_ this ID is useful to refer a custom "external" identifier for the specific plan
+* _External ID_: this ID is useful to refer a custom "external" identifier for the specific plan

 #### Features